 Economic Impact: The Robert Wood Johnson Foundation in partnership with the County Health Rankings & Roadmaps compiled information about why healthy communities matter to businesses.
 Here's a summary.
 The health of a community greatly affects its economic competitiveness.
 Healthy communities attract and create a healthy workforce which attracts and retains businesses.
 Investing in and supporting healthy communities can have a positive impact on businesses’ bottom line.
 When businesses are located in healthy communities and/or if they are actively working to improve the community’s health, the characteristics associated with healthy communities can benefit their image and reputation.
 This can potentially lead to growth in their customer base and prospective pool of talented employees.
 We want to grow!

 NOTE: This is preliminary.
 The design process will determine the final elements.

-The conceptual design is underway for the upcoming indoor recreation and aquatic center.
-While it’s definitely still in the planning phase, we have exciting information to pass along.
+While the design of the upcoming indoor recreation and aquatic center has not been finalized, we have exciting information to pass along.
 In this video produced by Innovations Branding House, hear directly from those involved about how Paducah’s future recreation facility will shape up in the next few years.
 We have interviews with members of the Friends of the Park organization and the Paducah Parks and Recreation Department.

 Location: The new indoor aquatic and recreation center will be easily accessible to our residents within Bob Noble Park.
 A highly visible location has been selected along Park Avenue adjacent to the Greenway Trail, Skatepark, basketball courts, and the existing Noble Park Pool.

 For those who will miss the ball fields in the proposed location, the ball fields at Stuart Nelson Park can be used.
 Plus, the McCracken County Sports Tourism Commission is in the process of conducting site selection and design for new tournament worthy outdoor fields.